 R

-Referee: UCAS referee is a person who provides a reference on the applicant’s behalf.
+Referee: A UCAS referee is a person who provides a reference on the applicant’s behalf.
 Referees can provide feedback on an applicant’s academic performance, character traits, and suitability for higher education.
 They are frequently instructors, tutors, or employers.

-Reference: A reference is a written testimonial offered by a referee that discusses the applicant’s qualifications for higher education as well as their academic and personal attributes.
+Reference: A reference is a written testimonial offered by a referee that discusses the applicant’s qualifications for higher education, as well as their academic and personal attributes.
 It acts as an auxiliary file for the UCAS application.

 S